 If you want to quickly edit your template while working on a message, you can do so on the Template tab.

-- Click your template's Edit button to open Template Designer 2 (this automatically saves your work in MD2).
+- Click your template's Edit button to open Template Designer 2 (this automatically saves your work).

 - When you’ve made your modifications, click Save to update the template.